Chymyst/chymyst-core/docs/roadmap.md

 # Current To-Do List

  value * difficulty - description

+ 2 * 3 - detect static molecule emission in not-exactly-once code environments (see tests with TODO in StaticAnalysisSpec.scala)

+ 1 * 1 - static molecules cannot have reactions with only one input (?)

  3 * 2 - figure out why pipelining does not enforce pairing order in the "pair up to dance" example